MrYakobo/matte-engine/README.md

 └── style.css
 ```

 Note the convention of namespacing the files `src/fl*.html`.
 The boilerplate is there for practical reasons only, in case you need to take notes quickly (ie `cp boilerplate.html fl4.html && vim fl4.html`).
+If you're using markdown to take your notes, there is no need for a boilerplate (the head is appended programmatically)

 #### Compiled file structure:
 ```